blared

 双语例句

-出租车的喇叭鸣响了。 - The radio blared out the exciting news.
+出租车的喇叭鸣响了。 - The trumpets blared as the procession got under way.